![]() |

 Dandelions for dinner.

-Layer, glaze, layer, glaze, cut apart, reassemble, layer, glaze, layer, glaze, cut apart, reassemble, and repeat indefinitely…usually until the rare moment of lucidity or financial inclination motivates me to stop long enough for something to to be released from this eternal infernal cycle of construction and destruction.
+Layer, glaze, layer, glaze, cut apart, reassemble, layer, glaze, layer, glaze, cut apart, reassemble, and repeat indefinitely…usually until the rare moment of lucidity or financial inclination motivates me to stop long enough for something to be released from this eternal cycle of construction and destruction.
 It hasn’t happened lately.
 Now if only I could combine composting with art making.
 That would be heaven.
 Hmmm…